This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat the olive oil in a large non-stick pan and add the shrimp in a single layer.
+• Heat the 1/2 tablespoon olive oil in a large non-stick pan and add the 1 pound raw shrimp in a single layer.

-• Season with salt and pepper and cook for 2-4 minutes per side, or until pink and opaque.
+• Season with Kosher salt and ground pepper and cook for 2-4 minutes per side, or until pink and opaque.
 Set aside in a salad bowl and allow them to cool.

-• Meanwhile, in a small bowl add all the dressing ingredients and mix well to combine.
+• Meanwhile, in a small bowl add all the dressing ingredients (2 tbsp lemon juice, ½ cup plain yogurt or sour cream, 1 teaspoon Dijon mustard, 1-2 garlic cloves1 tablespoon chopped parsley, and Kosher salt and ground pepper) and mix well to combine.

 Notes